adiladawi/data-visualization-patterns/display-patterns/Continuous Quantities/A23-Stacked_Area_ChartPy.md

 ## Dependencies

-list of Modules that are required for implementation
+List of Modules that are required for implementation
 > Matplotlib
 >> Plotly
 Plotly for Python an R is an interactive, browser-based charting library built on the open source JavaScript graphing library, plotly.js.
 It works entirely locally, through the HTML widgets framework.
 To use this depndence you nedd to have a plotly account. [https://plot.ly/python/]